Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Small meals in the evening

 Large evening meals worsen heartburn and can trigger nausea.
 Smaller, more frequent meals — particularly in the evening — reduce the gastric pressure that drives reflux.
 Avoiding acidic, spicy, or fatty foods close to bedtime is additionally helpful.
-A small bland snack (crackers, toast) at bedtime can help if nausea is an issue.
+A small bland snack at bedtime can help if nausea is an issue.

 Warm bath and wind-down